yetulaxman/linux-2/_tutorials/nextflow_tutorial.md

 author: CSC Training
 ---
 # Nextflow (101) tutorial for  Puhti users
-Running and managing workflows for bioinformatics applications can be challening as the workflows usually are fragile eco-systems of several software tools and their dependencies.
+Running and managing workflows for bioinformatics applications can be challenging as the workflows usually are fragile eco-systems of several software tools and their dependencies.
 We therefore need a workflow manager like Nextflow to manage our scientific pipelines.
-[Nextflow](https://www.nextflow.io/docs/latest/index.html) is a [groovy-based](https://en.wikipedia.org/wiki/Apache_Groovy) language for expressing entire workflow in a single script and also facilitates the ease of working with workflows by rendering several useful features as mentioned below:
+[Nextflow](https://www.nextflow.io/docs/latest/index.html) is a [groovy-based](https://en.wikipedia.org/wiki/Apache_Groovy) language for expressing the entire workflow in a single script and also facilitates the ease of working with workflows by rendering several useful features as mentioned below:
  - Workflow management
  - Reproducibility
  - Portability
  - Scalability
- - Parallelisation
+ - Parallelization
  - Easy prototyping
  - Partial resumption

 ## Learning Objectives
 Upon completion of this tutorial, you will be able to learn:
-- The very basic understanding of how Nextflow works
+- The basic understanding of how Nextflow works
 - The deployment of Nextflow scripts on Puhti supercomputer
 - How to use Singularity containers with Nextflow for your analysis